-Samsung Unveils A-40% Energy Saving Washing Machine And Ehs Mono R290 At Ifa 2023
+Samsung Unveils A-40% Energy Saving Washing Machine and EHS Mono R290 at IFA 2023

-SEOUL, Korea– Samsung Electronics Co., Ltd. today unveiled the A-40% Washing Machine and the EHS Mono R290 heat pump at IFA 2023 in Berlin, Germany, one of the world's largest consumer electronics and trade appliances trade show.
-The release of the A-40% Washing Machine and the EHS Mono R290 heat pump demonstrates Samsung's efforts to promote an energy efficient and eco-conscilifestyle.
+Amman, Jordan – September 4, 2023 – Samsung Electronics Co., Ltd. today unveiled the A-40% Washing Machine and the EHS Mono R290 heat pump at IFA 2023 in Berlin, Germany, one of the world’s largest consumer electronics and trade appliances trade show.
+The release of the A-40% Washing Machine and the EHS Mono R290 heat pump demonstrates Samsung’s efforts to promote an energy efficient and eco-conscious lifestyle.

 As more and more consumers are considering the environmental impact of the products they use, they are factoring these considerations into their appliance purchasing decisions.
-Through the release of the A-40% Washing Machine and the EHS Mono R290, Samsung is helping to meet the needs of environmentally consciconsumers.
+Through the release of the A-40% Washing Machine and the EHS Mono R290, Samsung is helping to meet the needs of environmentally conscious consumers.

 “These models are a technological achievement, especially in terms of the smart features and the energy efficiency they offer,” said Junhwa Lee, EVP and Head of the Customer Experience Team of the Digital Appliances Business at Samsung Electronics.